WICG/PEPC/explainer.md

 should consider.

 The PEPC should both integrate seamlessly with the site but also not be easily abusable by the site.
-The PEPC should provide a strong signal of the user’s intent to start using some permission-gated feature and therefore allow user agents to make more informed decisions about how to present permission requests to the user.
+The PEPC should provide a strong signal of the user's intent to start using some permission-gated feature and therefore allow user agents to make more informed decisions about how to present permission requests to the user.